selforganising/book/onegoodonebad/lean.md

 Joel nailed it.

-He raised $400k money, employs >20 people and runs one of the most sought after startups to work at.
+He raised $400k, employs >20 people and runs one of the most sought after startups to work at.

 <br>
 ## One bad - akimbo